tnoff/w2n/README.md

 Error: No valid number words found!
 Please enter a valid number word (eg. two million twenty three thousand and forty nine) None
 ```

+### Decimals

+It is assumed that any decimals are given use each individual number written out.

+For example, for `2.19`, write out `two point one nine` instead of `two point nineteen`

 ## Bugs/Errors

 Please ensure that you have updated pip to the latest version before installing word2number.